Get tickets to shows at the UK's best outdoor theatres

 If you want to experience 16th-century theatre, then you need to visit Shakespeare's Globe.
 The 1997 remodelling honours the original Bankside playhouse.
 The Globe is also open for guided tours, and they're a wonderful way to learn more about Shakespearean history, as well as London theatre and the Bard himself - plus you get to stand on one of the world's most famous stages.

 Garden Theatre at The Eagle

-This newly refurbished, socially distanced outdoor theatre space at the Eagle Pub in Vauxhall is hosting Fanny & Stella, a musical by Glenn Chandler (creator of Taggart) and Charles Miller.
+This newly refurbished, socially distanced outdoor theatre space at the Eagle Pub in Vauxhall hosted Fanny & Stella in 2020, a musical by Glenn Chandler (creator of Taggart) and Charles Miller.
 This new semi-covered al fresco spot seats a socially distanced audience of 50, and is an apt location for this fascinating slice of queer history.